 If you choose to study abroad in a conservative country, you should always take measures to protect your mental health.
 You may feel like you are being forced to “go back into the closet” as you may not be able to express your identity as freely as back in the United States.
 I suggest relying on your family — your biological family and your chosen family — to help you process the issues and emotions you have regarding your identity.
 It is also important that you are comfortable in your existence in your new home.
 Sometimes individuals feel like altering their appearance to better fit into the culture or because they feel safer.
 Making changes to your appearance or presentation should always be your choice.
 It takes time to find your place while studying abroad and your identity as a member of the LGBTQIA+ community can complicate that settling in period.

 Regardless of if you use a label for yourself or are discovering your identity, study abroad is a magical experience.
 Choosing to study abroad in a conservative country has made me an even stronger advocate for rights for people around the world and helped me put my own pride into a new perspective.
 Make the most out of your study abroad experience by learning about the culture and about yourself!
 Always be proud of who you are and know that no matter where you are, your identity is valid and you matter.

-Guadalupe Mabry is a Public Health and Biology student at American University and studied abroad with IFSA on the Global and Public Health program in Manipal, India in fall 2018.
-She served as an International Correspondent for IFSA through the Work-to-Study program.
+Guadalupe Mabry is a Public Health and Biology student at American University.
+She studied abroad with IFSA in India in Fall 2018.
+She served as an IFSA International Correspondent through the Work-to-Study program.